coar-repositories/ngr/webroot/content/behaviour/collecting-and-exposing-activities.md

 * Webmention is a simple, point-to-point, trackback/pingback approach aimed at informing a resource that it was linked from another resource.
 It allows, for example, the establishment of bidirectional links. https://www.w3.org/TR/webmention/
 * WebSub is a publish/subscribe protocol, whereby a publisher posts resource updates to a channel on a hub and the hub subsequently relays those updates to channel subscribers.
 A repository could publish interactions that took place with its resources on a single channel, or on multiple channels, for example, one per type of activity (e.g. citation, review, annotating).
 This could be achieved in a manner similar to what is specified for ResourceSync Change Notifications.
 Aggregating applications could (selectively) subscribe to these repository channels. https://www.w3.org/TR/websub/
 * Other messaging protocols (e.g. AMQP, Kafka) provide a common mechanism for communication between publishers of any kind of Web content and their subscribers
-* We also need to expose user interaction data in standard format and with a common vocabulary.
+* Standard vocabularies are needed to expose user interaction data in standard format.